WeblateOrg/weblate/docs/admin/install.rst

         "root": "/absolute/path/to/code/root",
     }

-Everything else is integrated automatically, you will now collect both server and client side errors.
+Everything else is integrated automatically, you will now collect both server- and client-side errors.

 .. note:

-    Error logging also includes exceptions that were gracefully handled, but might indicate a problem - such as failed parsing of an uploaded file.
+    Error logging also includes exceptions that were gracefully handled, but might indicate a problem — such as failed parsing of an uploaded file.

 Migrating Weblate to another server
 -----------------------------------

-Migrating Weblate to another server should be pretty easy, however it stores data in few locations which you should migrate carefully.
+Migrating Weblate to another server should be pretty easy, however it stores data in few locations you should migrate carefully.
 The best approach is to stop Weblate for the migration.

 Migrating database